windust/seajug-intro/sections/speaker.md

 ## Speaker(s):

-* Valentin Kulichenko, GridGain Director of Product Management

- - Apache Ignite PMC
+* Jonathan Schneider, co-founder and CEO of Moderne

+ - Previous of Spring Team (Micrometer)
+ - Previous of Netflix (Engineering Tools)
+ - Author "SRE with Java Microservices"